prince-raj-17/Data_Cleaning_Using_SQL/ReadMe.md

 ## Credits

-This data cleaning process was performed by Prince Raj`.
+This data cleaning process was performed by [Prince Raj](https://www.linkedin.com/in/princeraj17/).